adinas94/King-Country-Regression/README.md

 [Link to dataset on Kaggle](https://www.kaggle.com/harlfoxem/housesalesprediction)

-Our cliend supplied a data set containing information on about 21,000+ house sales in the region, which offered great insight into the King County housing market.
+Our client supplied a data set containing information on about 21,000+ house sales in the region, which offered great insight into the King County housing market.

 Here's a detailed explanation of each of the features of our dataset [(source)](https://www.slideshare.net/PawanShivhare1/predicting-king-county-house-prices):